 - Build a society-wide altruism & community towards the globalised world

-These ideas speak to how internal factors (a willingness to be altruistic, to value the natural world and to recognise our selves as citizens) should help us to address the challenges we face.
-But to be really effective we need these qualities (reverence, care, recognising that we are part of a global community) also need to permeate our public institutions
+These ideas speak to how internal factors (a willingness to be altruistic, to value the world and to recognise ourselves as citizens and partners in joint endeavours with others) should help us to address the challenges we face.
+But to be really effective we need these qualities (reverence, care, recognising that we are part of a global community) to permeate our public institutions

 To help us think about this we have invited speakers who can talk about good government at local, national and international levels.
 Other speakers can address how we can work well together and how to have this understanding permeate and influence government and civil society.

 The weekend will provide participants with informative speakers, insights, opportunities to reflect and to discuss how best to address the looming environmental and social crises.
 We hope you can join us.

 - Professor Jonathan Boston on Anticipatory Governance

 - Associate Professor Niki Harré on her new book The Infinite Game

 - Theology Professor Paul Morris on the New Materialism

 - Lawyer and author Andrew Butler who has worked on the case for a NZ constitution with Sir Geoffrey Palmer

 - Rev. Dr Susan Jones Minister St Andrews on the Terrace